maddevsio/gocodelaben/step07/README.md

 ## Step 7.
 Building the Storage

-In this step we will do a minimal data store and solve the problem of issuing the nearest driver.
+In this step, we will do a minimal data store and solve the problem of issuing the nearest driver.
 In this case, we need

 1. Come up with an initial architecture
 2. Make it consistent